ewlsgus/jabberwocky/install/Mac.md

 conda install --strict-channel-priority -c https://conda.ovito.org -c conda-forge ovito freud gsd shapely matplotlib
 ```

-If you see an output regarding
+Again, here you may get an output regarding

 >failed with initial frozen solve,

-don't worry about it.
-It is most likely will resolve itself.
+don't worry about it as long as it resolves itself.

 After this, you should have commonly used post-processing tools installed within your post_proc environment.

 From this point and on, unless there's a serious issue like the version of the software you're currently using is bugged or deprecated, I would recommend you NOT to try to upgrade anything.
 As the popular saying goes